trek-view/gopro2frames/docs/GEO-CALCS.md

 Uses elevation values from each photo.
 Calculation is:

-`Photo Next Elevation - Photo Elevation GPSDateTime`
+`Photo Next Elevation - Photo Elevation`

 Output in meters.